nginxinc/nginx-loadbalancer-kubernetes/docs/NginxKubernetesLoadbalancer.md

 ## Business Case

-- Every On Premise Kubernetes cluster needs this Solution, for external clients to access pods/service running inside the cluster.
+- Every On Premises Kubernetes cluster needs this Solution, for external clients to access pods/service running inside the cluster.
 - Market opportunity is at least one NginxPlus license for every k8s cluster.
 Two licenses if you agree that High Availability is a requirement.
 - Exposing Pods and Services with NodePort requires the use of high numbered TCP ports (greater than 30000 by default).
 Lower, well-known TCP port numbers less than 1024 are NOT allowed to bind to the k8s Nodes' IP address.
 This contradicts the ephemeral dynamic nature of k8s itself, and mandates that all HTTP URLs must contain port numbers unfamiliar to everyone.
 - There is a finite limit of available NodePorts available, as 30000-32767 is the default range, leaving ~ 2768 usable ports.